 Warehouses, distribution centers, transportation companies and manufacturers can all benefit from license plating.
 That’s because license plating impacts both inbound and outbound process, such as:

 As mentioned previously, license plating’s primary benefit is that is allows you to transact larger volumes of inventory with one scan.
 License plating is flexible, enabling you to use the technology in a way that fits best with your operation.
-The ability to process higher volume with greater accuracy and less man-hours is functionality you can’t ignore.
+The ability to process higher volume with greater accuracy and fewer man-hours is a functionality you can’t ignore.

 When your warehouse receives orders, it can begin grouping items together rather than storing each piece of inventory separately.
 Locating and transferring groups of inventory within and between sites then becomes simple, easy and painless.
 Grouping products together is also useful when you purchase the same collection of items together on a regular basis.
 Instead of reprocessing the entire order each time, license plating simplifies the process immensely.

 When you are getting ready to ship out inventory, using license plating simplifies the outbound process by enabling warehouse staff to efficiently bundle and transact pallets using LPs that only require one scan at each stage.
-Then, as these items travel to other parts of the supply chain, tracking and visibility is easily maintained without having to track all items separately.
+Then, as these items travel to other parts of the supply chain, tracking and visibility are easily maintained without having to track all items separately.

 RFgen’s License Plating uses data stored from load management functionality to conduct and oversee travel routes, maintain weight restrictions and combine multiple license plates to create one single container that can be scanned as one license plate, further simplifying this process.
 The flexibility of LP technology makes it possible to tailor the software to specific needs as well.

-To learn more about license plating, download this free whitepaper today:
+To learn more about license plating, download this free whitepaper today: How License Plating Helps Drive Operational Efficiency for Manufacturers